 Budding entrepreneurs with growing businesses are often torn between two sales strategies– inbound and outbound sales.

-The inbound vs. outbound sales debate – whether small businesses should adopt the outbound sales approach or adhere to the more popular inbound sales strategy – has been going on for ages.
+The inbound vs. outbound sales debate – whether growing businesses should adopt the outbound sales approach or adhere to the more popular inbound sales strategy – has been going on for ages.

 Although inbound sales are often regarded as the better sales strategy, experts also believe otherwise.
 According to them, outbound sales have been delivering better results than inbound sales for generations.

 The answer to this inbound vs. outbound sales debacle is not straightforward.
 There are many different takes on the two strategies, and it is essential to understand both inbound and outbound sales well before you can decide.